brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 difficult.

 "You also have bacterial pneumonia.
-It is one of the few maladies modern potions has not been able to treat effectively*.
+It is one of the few maladies modern potions has not been able to treat effectively\[^109-1].
 They're giving you some sort of muggle medicine," he explained, sneering a bit at the last bit, then he got thoughtful.
 "I've heard of a few drowning curses, but never one that fills the lungs with lake water.
 Can you recall the spell?"

 "No, it wasn't a spell…it was…"